Patient Care Technician

 Patient care technicians (PCTs) direct patient care and help nurses, doctors, and other medical staff care for patients with physical and mental health concerns.
 PCTs may also assist in examining and treating patients, monitoring vital signs, recording information on patients’ charts, and more.
 In addition to providing direct patient care, PCTs can also help improve patient satisfaction by providing emotional support to those in need.

 Along with other allied health professions, patient care technicians are in demand.
-According to the Bureau of Labor Statistics (BLS), healthcare occupations are expected to grow 13 percent in the next decade, with nursing assistants and orderlies seeing a growth rate close to the national average of 5 percent from 2021 to 2031.
+According to the Bureau of Labor Statistics (BLS), healthcare occupations are expected to grow faster than the national average in the next decade, with nursing assistants and orderlies seeing a growth rate equal to the national average of 4 percent from 2021 to 2031.

 PCTs can find many opportunities within healthcare settings such as hospitals, rehabilitation centers, dialysis facilities, home healthcare agencies, doctors’ offices, long-term care facilities, nursing homes, and rehabilitation clinics.
 They can also specialize in specific areas such as obstetrics/gynecology, gerontology, and oncology.
 As part of the medical team, they help coordinate patient care activities by handling patient intake.